IsakSalmi/IoT_project/README.md

 `WINDOW_SENSOR` = the same as above but fore the window door sensor feed

 `WINDOW_STATUS` = the same as above but for the window status.

+We also need to connect to WiFi.
+To be able to connect to WiFi you need to fill in two more variable in `config.py`. you need to fill in the `SSID` variable witch is the name of your router and then the `PASSWORD`for the router.
+Here it is important that the router is on 2.4 GHz and not on 5.0GHz because the onboard chip only works on 2.4 GHz.

 ## code